echilundo/ka-knowledgebase/README.md

 The ultimate static generated documentation theme for the JAM-stack.
 Highly customizable, based on Gridsome, ready to deploy to Netlify in one click.
 [DEMO](https://jamdocs.netlify.com/)

-*Beware, Jamdocs is still in heavy development and will probably cahnge a lot in the near future.
+*Beware, Jamdocs is still in heavy development and will probably change a lot in the near future.
 And the docs for it is still not completed.*

 ## Fast by default
 Jamdocs is optimized to be as fast as possible, right now generating 100/100/100/100 score in Google Lighthouse.
 And 100/100 score in Google Page Speed Insights.